dboggs95/SimpleTextEditor/Readme.txt

 This readme was written in this simple text editor.
 3:48 PM, June 3, 2018

 I wrote this notepad like program to learn C#.
+For the basics, I following some video tutorials by The New Boston, a YouTube channel, and for printing I used this tutorial from C-Sharp Corner: https://www.c-sharpcorner.com/uploadfile/puranindia/pagesetupdialog-in-C-Sharp/.
 It has most of the features of the regular Windows Notepad program (with a few issues I haven't worked out yet).
 It's not bad for two and a half days of coding.

 Issues:
 Printing does not go past one page for some reason.